phani-sriram/Verilog_Programming/README.md

 # Verilog_Programming
-Implementations of a few simple circuit elements in Verilog
+Implementations of a few simple circuit elements in Verilog like Multiplexers, Counters, an FSM and an ALU

-The circuit elements are :
-Multiplexers, Counters, an FSM and an ALU